 Saturday 21st Sept 2019

-From a profound hidden treasure-teaching (mind-terma) of three great Buddhist masters – Padmasambhava, Vimalamitra and Shrisingha – discovered in eastern Tibet in 1855, the empowerment of White Tara in the transmission called Chimey Phagmai Nyingtik for enhancing life and the heart of fearless liberation will be bestowed with teachings on its profound significance and relevance for practice.
+This practice comes from a profound hidden treasure-teaching (mind-terma) of three great Buddhist masters – Padmasambhava, Vimalamitra and Shrisingha – discovered in eastern Tibet in 1855.
+The empowerment of White Tara in the transmission called Chimey Phagmai Nyingtik for enhancing life and the heart of fearless liberation will be bestowed with teachings on its profound significance and relevance for practice.